czanikan/Random-Python2-Collection/README.md

 ## Mouse Playback
 With this few lines of code you can easily record your mouse movement and play it back.
 Can be useful sometimes.

+##No Need For Mouse
+No Mouse?
+No problem.
+Just run this code (somehow), hold the the multiply button and you can navigate the cursor by the WASD buttons.
+You can also do left/right clicks with the Q/E buttons.